Snaptags/webstorm-init/README.md

 ## Limitations

 WebStorm manages a **second** workspace file in your profile directory to manage open files and folders opened in the project browser.
-These files need a project specific unique ID. webstorm-init cannot recreate this ID, i.e. it will be removed from the project settings and WebStorm will start with a blank view and a collapsed project tree.
+These files need a project specific unique ID. webstorm-init cannot recreate this ID, i.e. WebStorm will start with a blank view and a collapsed project tree for new projects.
+When overwriting existing settings the project id is retained.

 ## Disclaimer